microsoft/vscode-docs/docs/customization/userandworkspace.md

 ---
 # User and Workspace Settings

 It is easy to configure VS Code to your liking through settings.
-Nearly every part of the editor, user interface, and its functional behavior have options you can modify.
+Nearly every part of VS Code's editor, user interface, and functional behavior have options you can modify.

 VS Code provides two different scopes for settings: